doga/xml/README.md

 # XML parser and writer

 An XML parser and writer with namespace support.
 Packaged as a JavaScript ES6 module.
-Somewhat brittle.

 ## Usage examples